 Leucine is one of the branch chain amino acids (BCAA).
 We've known for a long time leucine plays a role in muscle growth.
 Early research involving lab animals tells us leucine can also activate sirtuin enzymes and boost NAD production too.

-Tip: If you use protein powders, odds are it already contains leucine.
+Tip: If you use protein powders, the odds are it already contains leucine.

 Side Effects Of NR Supplements

 In my opinion, nicotinamide riboside supplements have not yet been tested enough in people to know what side effects they might have.
 While it's basically a just vitamin-derived compound, that doesn't necessary mean long-term use is safe.

 While NR supplemented have been granted GRAS status (generally recognized as safe), by the FDA. because most of the research involves mice, I'd like to see more people research.
 I say this not to be controversial but because I just don't know.